 Assessment during treatment

-Once you've started treatment you'll have tests to monitor white blood cell levels at three and seven months in year one, before you start treatment in year teo and again at three and seven months in year two.
+Once you've started treatment you'll have tests to monitor white blood cell levels at three and seven months in year one, before you start treatment in year two and again at three and seven months in year two.
 No additional monitoring is required in year three and four.

 If you have previously had cancer talk to your doctor before starting treatment with Mavenclad.
 This is because single events of cancer have been seen in those taking Mavenclad.
 Initial research showed more cases of cancer in those taking Mavenclad compared to those taking placebo.
 However, further analysis of the data and comparison with data from clinical trials of other disease modifying drugs found no evidence of an increased risk of cancer from taking Mavenclad.

-Mavenclad works by interfering with DNA synthesis and repair, gradually reducing the numbers of certain types of white blood cell (T and B lymphocytes).
+Mavenclad works by gradually reducing the numbers of certain types of white blood cell (T and B lymphocytes).
 These are thought to be involved in the abnormal immune response which attacks the myelin coating of nerve cells that causes the damage associated with MS. The components of the immune system involved with fighting infections are largely spared, reducing the risk of infections after treatment compared to some other DMDs.

 Evidence for the effectiveness of Mavenclad has come from one large study.

 CLARITY - Mavenclad compared to placebo